hundredrabbits/Orca/README.md

 ### UDP Output

 The [UDP](https://nodejs.org/api/dgram.html#dgram_socket_send_msg_offset_length_port_address_callback) operator `;`, takes one haste input that is a string length and locks the eastwardly ports.
-It sends the message on bang to the port `49160`.
-You can use the [listener.js](https://github.com/hundredrabbits/Orca/blob/master/listener.js) to test UDP messages.
-See it in action with [udp.orca](https://github.com/hundredrabbits/Orca/blob/master/examples/_udp.orca).
+It sends the message on bang to the port `49160` on `localhost` by default, and can be configured in [udpConfig.js](https://github.com/hundredrabbits/Orca/blob/master/desktop/core/bridge/udpConfig.js).
+You can use the [udpListener.js](https://github.com/hundredrabbits/Orca/blob/master/examples/UDP/udpListener.js) to test UDP messages.
+See it in action with [udp.orca](https://github.com/hundredrabbits/Orca/blob/master/examples/UDP/_udp.orca).

+### OSC Output

+The [OSC](https://github.com/MylesBorins/node-osc) operator `=` takes one haste input that is a string length and locks the eastwardly ports.
+It sends the message on bang to the port `12000` on `localhost` by default and can be configured in [oscConfig.js](https://github.com/hundredrabbits/Orca/blob/master/desktop/core/bridge/oscConfig.js).
+The OSC operator supports integers, float, strings and combined patterns and can send to multiple servers.
+See [Orca's OSC Guide](https://github.com/hundredrabbits/Orca/blob/master/GUIDE.md#orca-s-osc-guide)
+You can use the [oscListener.js](https://github.com/hundredrabbits/Orca/blob/master/examples/OSC/oscListener.js) to test OSC messages.
+See it in action with [osc.orca](https://github.com/hundredrabbits/Orca/blob/master/examples/OSC/_osc.orca).

 <img src='https://raw.githubusercontent.com/hundredrabbits/Orca/master/resources/preview.hardware.jpg' width="600"/>